Diverse Proteins: The nutritionists perspective

 When discussing alternative protein products, we need to acknowledge the wide and varying needs for animal-sourced protein intake worldwide.
 In the Global North, it is recommended to moderate the intake of these foods as it has been found to be a risk factor for several diet-related diseases.
 In contrast, an increased intake of animal-sourced foods is generally advised in the Global South.
 In fact, animal-sourced products remain a great source of essential vitamins and minerals, and the consumption of these foods has been found to be significantly associated with reducing stunting[13].
 Therefore, it emerged that the replacement of meat with alternative protein products is not always suitable for all global circumstances.

 Furthermore, consumers should have access to nutritious food and be informed and guided by clear, realistic, and up-to-date food-based dietary guidelines.
 Consumers should be conscious of how to identify a healthy choice out of the countless possibilities and, in the context of alternative protein sources, should be aware of the fact that ‘vegan’, ‘vegetarian’, or ‘plant-based’ does not necessarily equal a ‘healthy’ option.
-Finally, the discussion around the nutritional impact of alternative proteins should be embedded within the broader debate on dietary diversity.
+Finally, the discussion around the nutritional impact of diverse proteins should be embedded within the broader debate on dietary diversity.
 There is no ‘one size fits all’ solution, and this discussion should be adapted to the local context and nutritional needs of different populations.

 All graphics created by Sight and Life’s Architect and Design Specialist Anne Milan.